This year, I spent 10 days diving the best sites in Roatan, and it's easily one of my top three Caribbean scuba diving destinations.

 Roatan Divers didn't allow divers inside without a Wreck Diver certification, so I couldn't go in, but I've heard the interior is incredible.

-Vern's Drop-Off
+Best Wall Dive: Vern's Drop-Off

-Vern's Dropoff was my first dive in Roatan, and it immediately set the tone for the trip.
+Vern's Drop-Off was my first dive in Roatan, and it immediately set the tone for the trip.
 The wall diving here is a completely different world from Florida, where there's essentially no vertical reef.

 I stayed shallower than usual since I was paired with a diver on a refresher course, but even then the biodiversity was exceptional.

-I got to use the Lefeet P1 DPV for some of these clips — if you've ever wondered how fast squid are, I had it on maximum speed and was barely keeping pace.
+I got to use the Lefeet P1 DPV for some of these clips.
+If you've ever wondered how fast squid are, I had it on maximum speed and was barely keeping pace.

 We dove this as the second dive of a two-tank trip after Mary's Place.